CornellLabofOrnithology/ebirdst/README.md

 stemhelper
 ==========

+**THIS PACKAGE IS UNDER ACTIVE DEVELOPMENT.
+FUNCTIONALITY MAY CHANGE AT ANY TIME**

-The goal of stemhelper is to ...
+The goal of stemhelper is to provide functionality for loading, mapping, plotting, and analysing STEM results.

 Installation
 ------------